“Why you go there? No tourists go there. Only one boat a day.”

 If you’re already island-hopping in the Andaman, you’ll be able to jump on a ferry from Koh Phi Phi or Koh Lanta.

 I always use and recommend 12Go Asia to book public transportation in Thailand in advance.
 The prices are pretty much exactly what you’ll pay from a travel agent in Thailand, but you get peace of mind through knowing you’ve definitely got a place on the ferry.
 On my most recent trip to Thailand, 12Go even helped me to save money by giving me prices that were less than what my guesthouse and the tour agencies were quoting!

 Where to Stay on Koh Yao Noi: As I mentioned above, I stayed at Tabeak Viewpoint ($60 a night) while visiting the island and loved it so much that I’ve since stayed there a further two times on future visits to Koh Yao Noi.
 The owner is lovely, the views are special, and the restaurant is surprisingly great, too.
 This is the perfect option if you’re not on a tight budget but still want to receive great value for your money.

-If you’re looking to spend as little as possible but not end up in a terrible guesthouse, I recommend staying at Koh Yao Beach Bungalows ($18).
-Reviews are decent, breakfast is included, and it’s close to the beach.
+If you’re looking to spend as little as possible but not end up in a terrible guesthouse, I recommend staying at Cha Bungalows ($15 a night).
+Reviews are phenomenal, breakfast is included, and it’s close to the beach, restaurants, and a supermarket.
 Definitely the best option on the budget end of the spectrum.
-Really, though, I would recommend opting for Tabeak and spending the extra few dollars a night to do so.

 If you’re on the opposite end of the spectrum and are all about that luxury life, you can’t go wrong with the Six Senses Yao Noi ($500+ a night).
 This resort has been on my travel wishlist for years, so if you’ll be in Thailand for a special occasion, this is the place for you.
 It receives incredible reviews, is in a spectacular location, and every villa has its own pool[!].
 This is a seriously beautiful hotel and I dream of one day staying there.